Ida Van Smith: Career

 After receiving her M.S. from the City College of New York, Smith worked as a teacher for two years in North Carolina.
 After marrying Edward D. Smith, Ida continued to teach in Queens, New York.
 She taught in the New York City public schools for many years before enrolling in her first flying lesson at the age of fifty.
 After becoming a licensed pilot in 1967, Smith founded the Ida Van Smith Flight Clubs to introduce children to careers in aviation and aerospace.
 Adults were allowed into the program by special request.
 She taught her students using a stationary airplane instrument panel in her living room.
 Her program was then expanded into public schools and started an introductory aviation course for adults at York College.
 Volunteers from varying areas in aviation give her classes tours of airplanes and airports.
 They also take her students flying and give lectures and demonstrations appropriate to each age group.
 Children in the program along with their parents fly in small airplanes, seaplanes, and helicopters.
 They visited aerospace museums and Federal Aviation Administration (FAA) installations.
 Students in the program learn the controls, functions of the instruments, and what makes a plane fly by sitting in Smith's own Cessna 172 cockpit.
 Students also got to meet airline pilots, flight attendants, air traffic controllers, meteorologists, aircraft mechanics and others whose jobs pertain to the aviation industry.
 At first, she used personal funds to establish her flight clubs.
 Now she receives funding from corporate and private donations and volunteer efforts.
 Ida Van Smith headed eleven Flight Clubs located in New York, Texas, and St. Lucia but there would eventually be more than 20 clubs across the United States.

 Photographs and story lines of Smith's appear in the Smithsonian National Air and Space Museum with the Tuskegee Airmen's Black Wings in The Pentagon and in the International Women's Air and Space Museum in Cleveland, Ohio.

 In 1978-79, the FAA funded Smith's aviation career programs for three high schools in New York and New Jersey.
 Later on, these programs were adopted by the FAA.

 Smith designed an aviation-oriented coloring book for children.
 She produced and hosted a cable television show on aviation.
 She also produced and published five booklets on the history of her flight clubs.
 She spoke about aviation at schools, churches and museums.

 Ida Van Smith was a member of Tuskegee Airman's Black Wings, Negro Airman International, and the Ninety-Nines.

+Smith died in her hometown on March 13, 2003.